Best Riddles With Answers

 Answer: A rider and horse.

 Answer: This is the Riddle of the Sphinx describing man.
-First, as a baby crawling on all fours, then walking on two feet, and as an old person with a walking stick.
+First, as a baby crawling on all fours, walking on two feet, and as an older person with a walking stick.

 85.)
 Washing makes it dirtier and dirtier.
 It is cleaner without washing at all.

 86.)
 What is black and white and red all over?